chipsalliance/tac/README.md

 * Interconnects
 * Cores

-(the descriptions for Chisel, Rocket, Interconnects, Cores need to be added via separate PRs)
+(the descriptions for Chisel, Rocket, Interconnects, Cores still need to be added via separate PRs)

-## Getting Oriented
+## Getting oriented

 This repo documents the day-to-day policies and procedures of the CHIPS Alliance TSC.
 It provides a framework for self-governance, and addresses topics too granular for the [Technical Charter](https://technical-charter.chipsalliance.org).